Maple Glazed Pork Chops

 - 2/3 cup packed brown sugar

-- In a large resealable plastic bag, combine the flour, salt and pepper.
-Add pork chops and shake to coat.
-In a large skillet, cook chops in butter over medium heat for 4-5 minutes on each side or until a thermometer reads 145°.
+- In a large shallow dish, combine the flour, salt and pepper.
+Add pork chops and turn to coat.
+In a large ovenproof skillet, cook chops in butter over medium heat until a thermometer reads 145°, 4-5 minutes on each side.
 Remove and keep warm.

 - Meanwhile, in the same skillet, bring the vinegar to a boil.
 Reduce heat; add maple syrup.
 Cover and cook for 10 minutes.
 Combine cornstarch and water until smooth; gradually add to maple mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

 - Place chops on a broiler pan; sprinkle with brown sugar.
-Broil 4 in. from the heat for 1-2 minutes or until sugar is melted.
+Broil 4 in. from the heat until sugar is melted, 1-2 minutes.
 Drizzle with maple glaze.
-Yield: 4 servings.

 Nutrition Facts1 each: 530 calories, 14g fat (7g saturated fat), 101mg cholesterol, 121mg sodium, 68g carbohydrate (52g sugars, 0 fiber), 32g protein.